Fall of Kismayo

-The fall of Kismayo occurred on January 1, 2007, when the troops of Somalia's Transitional Federal Government (TFG) and Ethiopian forces entered the Somali city of Kismayo unopposed.
-It came after the Islamic Courts Union's forces faltered and fled in the Battle of Jilib, abandoning their final stronghold.
+The fall of Kismayo occurred on January 1, 2007, Ethiopian military forces backing the Transitional Federal Government entered the Somali city of Kismayo unopposed.
+It came after the Islamic Courts Union's forces faltered and fled in the Battle of Jilib.

 Background

 The city of Kismayo had been the capital of the autonomous state of Jubaland under the administration of the Juba Valley Alliance (JVA) since the late 1990s.
 The JVA suffered the loss of Kismayo in September 2006 to an array of ICU forces with 130 technicals.